Skip to main content

 Attacker PowerShell Activity:

-• Executed outside business hours
+• Executed outside typical business hours

 Detection Outcome: True Positive - Malicious

-Investigation Complexity Unlike false positives where the detection logic is flawed, True Positive - Benign alerts require deeper contextual analysis to validate legitimacy.
+True Positive - Benign alerts create unique operational challenges that differ from traditional false positives: Investigation Complexity Unlike false positives where the detection logic is flawed, True Positive - Benign alerts require deeper contextual analysis to validate legitimacy.
 Analysts must:

-• Correlate activities with change management processes
+• Correlate activities with legitimate business activities

 Context Enrichment Strategies